zellyk/ContactManagerFinal/README.md

 ## Contact Manager Application

-Made with .Net WPF
+Made with .Net WPF</br>
-Basic CRUD operations
+Basic CRUD operations</br>
-  * Small bug when creating , deleting or edititng you need to close the window and reopen to see the change.
+Small bug when creating , deleting or edititng you need to close the window and reopen to see the change</br>
-Importing and exporting to CSV features
+Importing and exporting to CSV features</br>

 Project By: